danielfcollier/py-umik-base-app/docs/posts/02 - Pipeline Pattern.md

 # Taming Complexity in Real-Time Audio with the Pipeline Pattern 🏗️🔊

-When building audio applications, it’s easy to end up with a "God Object" loop—one giant function that reads audio, filters it, calculates metrics, updates the UI, and writes to disk. *It’s a maintenance nightmare.*
+When building audio applications, it’s easy to end up with a "God Object" loop - one giant function that reads audio, filters it, calculates metrics, updates the UI, and writes to disk. *It’s a maintenance nightmare.*

 In my [umik-base-app](https://github.com/danielfcollier/py-umik-base-app/), I strictly avoided this by implementing the **Pipeline Pattern**.

 ## 🎸 The Metaphor: The Guitar Pedalboard

-Think of the application not as a script, but as a **Signal Chain**—just like a guitarist's pedalboard or a studio mixing desk.
+Think of the application not as a script, but as a **Signal Chain** - just like a guitarist's pedalboard or a studio mixing desk.

 An audio signal enters at one end (Input).
 It passes through a series of effects (Transformers) that modify the sound.
 Finally, it reaches the amplifiers or recorders (Sinks) at the end of the chain.